 By bringing golf to a whole new generation, The First Tee had a unique opportunity to focus on the life skills inherent in the game.
 Whether those challenges are social or emotional, The First Tee uses golf as the foundation for a curriculum that teaches a range of valuable life and leadership lessons.

 In every experience with The First Tee youth are introduced to our Nine Core Values: honesty, integrity, sportsmanship, respect, confidence, responsibility, perseverance, courtesy, and judgment.

 We don’t just build better golfers.
 We build character.

 in SCHOOLS and beyond

 Since 1997, we’ve grown quite a bit.
 We recognized our values extend beyond golf courses, so we launched two programs to meet youth where they spend time.
 In 2004, we started The First Tee National School Program, bringing the sport of golf and our core values to elementary gym classes across the US.
 Then, in 2012, we launched The First Tee DRIVE, an after-school program designed for young people participating in organizations like the Y and the Boys & Girls Clubs.

 Impact, Influence, and Inspire

-Over the past 20 years, The First Tee has grown to reach more than 4 million young people annually.
+Over the past 20 years, The First Tee has grown to reach millions of young people.
 Our program helps kids build character and confidence, developing the core values and life skills that stay with them on and off the golf course.